nsidc/qgreenland/doc/tutorials/analyze-ice-sheet-volume.md

 * Method = Count only above base level (since we are interested in ice thickness values greater than zero)
-* Save the Surface volume report, the output for this algorithm, in a temporary file or in a desired location on your computer.
+* Save the Surface volume report, the output for this algorithm, in a temporary file or in a desired location on one's computer.

 ![raster_surface_volume](/_images/raster_surface_volume.jpg)